xRiddin/Discord-Auto-message/README.md

     pip install -r requirements.txt
     ```

  4. (Optional) In **messages.txt** add the messages you want to send, each on a new line.
 By default there are lines of text to randomly print the texts.

+    ### (Optional) for 100% uptime host it on uptimerobot.com

+1. sign up at uptimerobot.com

+2. Add new monitor and select Http(s)

 ## Usage